The King’s Resurrection – Matthew 28:1-8, Mark 16:6

 There is power in the blood of Jesus Christ.
 Are you covered by the blood?
 Are you being cleansed and sanctified by the blood?

-My last point for this blog post: As a risen Savior, Jesus has given us freedom.
+My last point for this blog post: As a risen Savior, Jesus has given us freedom from sin.
 Freedom!
 Freedom is a precious gift.
 We are no longer bound to the world; we are now bound to Christ.
 We are no longer entangled with the yoke of bondage; we are now free through the righteousness of Christ.
 We are no longer held captive by the opinions of others; our identity is now found in Christ.
 We no longer desire to seek approval from others; we seek the approval of the Father.
 We no longer desire to pursue temporal pursuits and pleasures that will not satisfy…but we are now satisfied in Christ and Christ alone.
 We are now solely focused on pleasing, honoring, and glorifying God alone.
 He who the Son sets free is free indeed.
 We are indeed free by the power of the Holy Spirit that is at work within us.

 And the angel answered and said to the women: Fear not; for I know that you seek Jesus, who was crucified.
 He is not here; for He is risen as he said.
 Come, see the place where the Lord lay.
 Matthew 28:5-6, Mark 16:6